|

 family, has always included Gentiles.

-God chose Israel
+God chose Verse

-gathering here, and also the leader of the church in Jerusalem.
-This may be the case, yet to
+leader of those gathering here, and also the leader of the church in Jerusalem.
+They say that he is one of

-prove this from this text is somewhat speculative.
+This may be the case, yet to prove this from this text is somewhat

-simply the one who brought this conclusion to the forefront?
+the one who brought this conclusion to the forefront?

 Both points need to be considered and have equal validity.